Server config files

 </dictionaries>

-Multiple Clickhouse instances at one host
+Multiple ClickHouse instances at one host

-By default Clickhouse server configs are in /etc/clickhouse-server/ because clickhouse-server runs with a parameter –config-file /etc/clickhouse-server/config.xml
+By default ClickHouse server configs are in /etc/clickhouse-server/ because clickhouse-server runs with a parameter –config-file /etc/clickhouse-server/config.xml

 config-file is defined in startup scripts: